zcutlip/repo-mgmt-scripts/README.md

 # Git Repo Management Shell Scripts

-These scripts are intended to aid project & repo management tasks, such as:
+These scripts are intended to aid python project & repo management tasks, such as:

 - Deleting branchs
 - Creating tags